ABNIRML: Analyzing the Behavior of Neural IR Models: Related Work

 \section{Related Work}

 Pretrained contextualized language models are neural networks that are initially trained on language modeling objectives and are later fine-tuned on task-specific objectives~\cite{peters-etal-2018-deep}.
-Signals from language modeling can be beneficial for downstream tasks, reducing the amount of in-domain training data required.
-Among the most well-known of these models are ELMo~\cite{peters-etal-2018-deep}, BERT~\cite{Devlin2019BERTPO}, and T5~\cite{Raffel2019ExploringTL}.

-Ad-hoc retrieval is the task of ranking a collection of documents by relevance to a particular natural-language query.
-Researchers have found that pretrained contextualized language models can effectively transfer signals to this task, either by using the model directly (i.e., \textit{vanilla} or \textit{mono} models)~\cite{Nogueira2019PassageRW} or by using the outputs as features into a larger model~\cite{macavaney:sigir2019-cedr}.
-There has been a multitude of work in this area, such as strategies for long passage aggregation~\cite{li:arxiv2020-parade,Wu2020LeveragingPC,Yilmaz2019CrossDomainMO,Dai2019DeeperTU} and efficiency-conscious approaches~\cite{Dai2020ContextAwareDT,macavaney:sigir2020-epic,nogueiradoc2query,Khattab2020ColBERTEA,Hofsttter2020InterpretableT}.
-We refer the readers to~\citet{Lin2020PretrainedTF} for a comprehensive survey on these techniques.
-These models significantly outperform prior attempts to use neural networks for ad-hoc ranking and represent the most substantial gains in effectiveness for this task in the past decade~\cite{Lin2019TheNHJustified}.
-Our goal in this work is to help shed light on the mechanisms, strengths and weaknesses of this burgeoning body of work.
+Well-known models include ELMo~\cite{peters-etal-2018-deep}, BERT~\cite{Devlin2019BERTPO}, and T5~\cite{Raffel2019ExploringTL}.
+These models can effectively transfer signals to the task of ad-hoc retrieval, either by using the model directly (i.e., \textit{vanilla} or \textit{mono} models)~\cite{Nogueira2019PassageRW} or by using the outputs as features into a larger model~\cite{macavaney:sigir2019-cedr}.
+There has been a multitude of work in this area; we refer the readers to~\citet{Lin2020PretrainedTF} for a comprehensive survey on these techniques.
+We shed light on the mechanisms, strengths and weaknesses of this burgeoning body of work.